Key takeaways

 Does Flonase help sinus pressure?

-Flonase can be very helpful in managing sinus symptoms.
+Flonase can be helpful in managing sinus symptoms.
 However, if the sinus pressure is caused by a bacterial infection, Flonase may help the symptoms but will not clear the infection.
 If you have a bacterial infection, you will need to take prescription antibiotics.